 1. Fit comes first.
 For men, this means jackets and shirts that don’t gape at the buttons or bunch at the shoulders, and pants that are the right length.
 For women, this means dress pants and skirts that fit comfortably, without being overly tight, and blouses or shirts that aren’t see-through or too low cut.

 2. Classic colours.
 Maintain a professional look by choosing understated colour palettes.
 Think black and white, navy and grey, dark reds and greens.
 Bright colours can work as a ‘pop’ in an otherwise neutral outfit – for example, a tie or shoes – but avoid large swathes of bright colour.

 3. Pattern matching.
 Avoid clashing prints.
 A patterned blouse or shirt should be paired with a plain suit or skirt.

 4. Keep accessories minimal.
 Men should stick to a classic watch, while women can choose a simple necklace or earrings – but not both.

 If you wish to build a classic, high-quality work wardrobe, Nicholas Jermyn is a good place to start.

-Look through our range of beautifully made shirts and accessories now.
+Look through our range of beautifully made men and women's clothing in NZ.